Acela timetable title card

 Amtrak Siemens ACS-64

-The Acela route numbers are 2100-2290.
+Acela trains operate under route numbers 2100–2290.

-Acela does not offer a checked-bag service.
+Acela does not offer a checked bag service.

 Business Class